songchunlin/en/vitae/index.md

 ## Participation in Scientific Conferences & Symposiums

--   2014     The 1st Workshop on Wildlife Monitoring Using Camera Traps, Beijing, China.
+-   2014     The 1st Symposium of Wildlife Biodiversity Monitoring on Camera Traps, Beijing, China.
 -   2014     The 26th International Ornithological Congress, Tokyo, Japan.
 -   2014     The 3rd Forum of Zhejiang Scholars on Zoology, Lishui, China.
 -   2014     The 6th EAFES International Congress, Haikou, China.